30 Brilliant Large Group Games and Workshop Activities

 Bang is a group game, played in a circle, where participants must react quickly or face elimination.
 One person stands in the middle of the circle as “the sheriff”, pointing at other players who must quickly crouch while those on either side of them quickly “draw”.

 This is a good activity to generate laughter and it can also help with name-learning for groups getting to know each other.
-For events with more than 30 people, it is best to play it in parallel groups.
+For a party or event with more than 30 people, it is best to play it in parallel groups.
 If you’re looking for energizers for large groups, this is one of the best group games to help get people excited and raise their energy level.

 3 Question Mingle

-This allows people to learn interesting facts about each other and works with a group size of up to 50-60 people.
-A more thoughtful large group game, 3 Question Mingle is great whether you’re working with internal teams or at conferences.
+This allows your team to learn interesting facts about each other and works with a group size of up to 50-60 people.
+A more thoughtful group game, 3 Question Mingle is great whether you’re working with internal teams or at a conference where you’re trying to encourage participation.

 Icebreaker: The Group Map

-Large group icebreaker games are a wonderful opportunity to get to know each other and share a little about yourself.
+Large group icebreakers are a wonderful opportunity to get to know each other and share a little about yourself with the team.
 This game invites participants to imagine the available space as a map of the world and place themselves where they are from.

 Apple, Orange and Banana!